Page 1: Biography

 Lovell-Smith, Rata Alice

-This biography was written by Julie King and was first published in the Dictionary of New Zealand Biography Volume 4, 1998
+This biography, written by Julie King, was first published in the Dictionary of New Zealand Biography, vol. 4, 1998

 Rata and Colin Lovell-Smith were leading artists of the Canterbury School, a regionalist movement which expressed a growing awareness of a local identity and harboured aspirations for a distinctive New Zealand art.
 Colin Stuart Smith was born in Christchurch on 26 March 1894, the 10th child and youngest son of William Sidney Smith, a printer, and his wife, Mary Jane Cumberworth.
 In 1908 the family name was altered to Lovell Smith (later hyphenated).
 Colin grew up in a Methodist household, shaped by a tradition of intellectual nonconformity and social reform, with a commitment to women's political rights and a belief in women's active and purposeful role in the world.
 In the 1880s Kate Sheppard became a close friend of Colin's parents, and from 1904 she was an influential presence living permanently in the family home.